nitk-nest/NeST/examples/routing/quagga/README.md

 # Examples to demonstrate the usage of Quagga Routing Suite in NeST

-This directory contains the examples to demonstrate how dynamic routing protocols can be used to form routes in `NeST`.
+This directory contains the examples to demonstrate how Quagga Routing Suite can be used for emulating dynamic routing in `NeST`.

 `IMPORTANT`: Quagga module is not installed by default in Linux.
 Hence, before running this program, install the Quagga module as explained below (ignore if